 • Emotional disconnection

-One of the possible consequences of not effectively addressing this situation could be the lack of participation in the events of mixed attendance.
-Suppose the remote connection feels more like an obligation rather than enthusiastically embracing this opportunity.
-In that case, distance can lead to disinterest, apathy, or reluctance and, at worst, even contempt for the company’s activities.
+One of the possible consequences of not effectively addressing this situation could be the need for more participation in events of mixed attendance.
+Suppose the remote connection feels more like an obligation than enthusiastically embracing this opportunity.
+In that case, distance can lead to disinterest, apathy, reluctance, and, at worst, even contempt for the company’s activities.

-Executive leadership should pay particular attention to these circumstances.
-Not addressing these realities may affect the employee’s morale, and therefore, the entity’s objectives are also affected.
+The executive leadership should pay particular attention to these circumstances.
+Not addressing these realities may affect the employee’s morale; therefore, the entity’s objectives are also affected.
 Eventually, everyone suffers, mainly if job dissatisfaction affects individual and team performance.

 Using recent celebrations as an example, we can analyze four fundamentals of a mixed attendance party: Technology, Attraction, Enthusiasm, Meaning, and Integration.

 • Make sure the technology infrastructure is adequate and reliable.
 Acumenian is constantly investing and experimenting with new interaction and connection technology